davidtrussler/FE-Tasks-201101/README.md

 # FE Tasks, 201101

-This is a quick technical aptitude test for front end development.
+This is a set of technical aptitude tests for front end development.

-There is a src folder included in this package, try to organise your work in this folder.
+Work is organised in the `src` folder.

 If you are attempting the bonus tasks 5 & 6:
 - Feel free to use any build tools of your choice for compiling sass to css.